andijakl/universal-beacon/README.md

 ## License & Related Information

-The library is released under the Apache license and is partly based on the Google Eddystone specification, which is also released under Apache license https://github.com/google/eddystone - see the LICENSE file for details.
+The library is released under the Apache license and is partly based on the [Google Eddystone](https://github.com/google/eddystone) specification, which is also released under Apache license - see the LICENSE file for details.

+The example application is licensed under the GPL v3 license - see LICENSE.GPL for details.

-Developed by Andreas Jakl, Tieto Corporation https://twitter.com/andijakl http://www.tieto.com/
+Developed by Andreas Jakl, Tieto Austria GmbH https://twitter.com/andijakl http://www.tieto.com/